DoubleYouGTT/hubspot/README.md

 2.0 token.
 If you don’t want that, explicitely pass `NULL` as value for the `token_path` argument of all functions.

-### Token refreshing

-If the token expires in less than 60 seconds, it’ll be refreshed and cached thanks to the refresh token.

 Find more details on each method [in the vignette about authorization](https://itsalocke.com/hubspot/articles/auth).